Moor Row Lease Extension - Free Consultation

 Halifax Minimum 70 years from the date of the mortgage.

-Using our service gives you enhanced control over the value of your Moor Row leasehold, as your property will be more valuable and saleable in terms of lease length should you want to sell.
+Engaging our service gives you increased control over the value of your Moor Row leasehold, as your property will be more valuable and saleable in relation to the lease length should you decide to sell.
 The conveyancers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Moor Row case: